-The Polygon Sketch entity O tool provides the ability to create equilateral polygons with any number of sides between 3 and 40.
+The Polygon Sketch entity to create equilateral polygons with any number of sides between 3 and 40.
 The Polygon Sketch entity uses the Polygon PropertyManager.
 The Polygon PropertyManager provides the following selections:

 - Existing Relations.
 The Existing Relations box displays information on existing relations of the polygon sketch. - Add Relation.
 The Add Relation box displays the selected relations to the points and lines of your polygon sketch.